khakhalin/Ca-Imaging-and-Model-2018/Description_programs.md

 ### caimg_network_analysis.r

 R script that reads network analysis data from "caimg_network_measures" (both for original networks, and for networks reshuffled in two different ways), and then compares them, as well as makes some nice plots.
+Gets info from a file "caimg_network_measures.csv", which, in practice, I populated from an Excel table with all measurements.

 -------------------------------------------------------------------